realSeppo/FilesHelper/README.md

 The ResourceFile class simplifies working with files within a project.

-A SimpleFile class is a class that helps you work with files outside of your project.
+The SimpleFile class is a class that helps you work with files outside of your project.